 - The teacher wasn’t used to answering so many questions during class.

-- By this time next year, I’ll be used to living in Brazil.
+- By this time next year, I will be used to living in Brazil.

-- Try the following discussion questions your students can ask each other to practice used to, get used to, and be used to.
+Get your students to ask each other the following discussion questions to practice used to, get used to, and be used to.